Scare for a Cure: 2013

+The first-ever Quest Night event occurs, Glory and Gold.'

 The theme for 2013 was Fairy Tale Nightmare.
 Fairy tale archaeologists had visited their subjects of study and brought back artifacts from the fictitious world to showcase in their museum.
 But their excursions also brought about a change in the stories themselves.
 Now guests must travel into this other realm to put the stories right - but the new and twisted fairy tale characters may have other plans...

 In addition to the haunt, this year featured 2 new attractions: an interactive ghost town murder mystery and a maze, also known as the Boneyard.
 The murder mystery consisted of groups of guests traveling from one vignette to another, attempting to unravel the secret of the ghost town by talking to its dearly departed residents.
 The boneyard was a wooden maze where guests must find a way out, but beware: your group may not be the only ones trapped within the walls - and the denizens of the boneyard only get to hunt once a year...